odisha-ml/website/content/blogs/how-did-we-get-here/the-golden-age-of-symbolic-ai.md

 <!-- series_intro -->

-Below is **Part 2** of our “AI Through the Ages” series—a deep-dive into the 1960 s surge of symbolic, rule-driven systems that turned the Dartmouth dream into working software and hardware.
-You’ll meet ELIZA and Shakey, implement classic algorithms in modern Python, and see how ideas from the first wave still echo in prompt engineering, formal verification, and business rule engines today.
+Below is **Part 2** of our "AI Through the Ages" series—a deep-dive into the 1960s surge of symbolic, rule-driven systems that turned the Dartmouth dream into working software and hardware.
+You'll meet ELIZA and Shakey, implement classic algorithms in modern Python, and see how ideas from the first wave still echo in prompt engineering, formal verification, and business rule engines today.
 Enjoy the ride—and watch for the cracks that would usher in the first AI Winter, the focus of Part 3.

 ---

 ## Opening – From Dartmouth Dreams to Debuggable Code

-In **1956** a handful of researchers at Dartmouth College declared that “every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it.”
-That manifesto sparked optimism—but also skepticism—until the **1960 s** delivered tangible proof: chatbots holding conversations, robots planning routes, and theorem provers beating human speed.
-This chapter explores how a **symbol-as-software** mindset—later dubbed **Good-Old-Fashioned AI (GOFAI)**—captured imaginations, dominated research budgets, and laid technical cornerstones we still lean on. ([en.wikipedia.org][1])
+In **1956** a handful of researchers at Dartmouth College declared that "every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it."
+That manifesto sparked optimism—but also skepticism—until the **1960s** delivered tangible proof: chatbots holding conversations, robots planning routes, and theorem provers beating human speed.
+This chapter explores how a **symbol-as-software** mindset—later dubbed **Good-Old-Fashioned AI (GOFAI)**—captured imaginations, dominated research budgets, and laid technical cornerstones we still lean on.[^1]

 ---

-## 1. “Good Old-Fashioned AI” (GOFAI) — 1960 s Logic in Action
+## 1. "Good Old-Fashioned AI" (GOFAI) — 1960s Logic in Action

 ### 1.1 What Is Symbolic AI?

 Symbolic AI represents knowledge as discrete tokens—*symbols*—and manipulates them with explicit rules.
 If we store the fact `is(cat, mammal)` and a rule `is(X, mammal) → warm_blooded(X)`, a deduction engine can infer `warm_blooded(cat)`.
-The core assumption, formalized by **Newell & Simon’s Physical Symbol System Hypothesis (1963)**, is that **“intelligence = symbol manipulation.”** ([en.wikipedia.org][1])
+The core assumption, formalized by **Newell & Simon's Physical Symbol System Hypothesis (1963)**, is that **"intelligence = symbol manipulation."**[^1]

-### 1.2  Why It Felt Obvious in the 1960 s
+### 1.2 Why It Felt Obvious in the 1960s

 1. **Computers already manipulated symbols**—card punches, assembly mnemonics, LISP lists—so extending that to facts and rules was natural.
 2. **Hardware was scarce**; clever search and compact knowledge bases beat data-hungry methods that would not be practical until decades later.
-3. Early successes in game-playing and theorem proving bolstered faith that scaling logic alone could reach human parity. ([en.wikipedia.org][2])
+3. Early successes in game-playing and theorem proving bolstered faith that scaling logic alone could reach human parity.[^2]

 ### 1.3 Programming Parallels

-Symbolic AI resembles today’s **AST walks** in compilers, **rule engines** like Drools, and **declarative configs** in DevOps.
-Where modern devs write Terraform to *declare* desired state, GOFAI researchers wrote predicate-logic rules to *declare* world knowledge. ([drools.org][3], [baeldung.com][4])
+Symbolic AI resembles today's **AST walks** in compilers, **rule engines** like Drools, and **declarative configs** in DevOps.
+Where modern devs write Terraform to *declare* desired state, GOFAI researchers wrote predicate-logic rules to *declare* world knowledge.[^3] [^4]

-> **Key takeaway:** GOFAI’s “code = knowledge” ethos survives in any domain where we author rules rather than train weights.
+> **Key takeaway:** GOFAI's "code = knowledge" ethos survives in any domain where we author rules rather than train weights.

 ---

 ## 2. Landmark Systems

 ### 2.1 ELIZA (1966) — A Therapist in 45 Lines

 #### How It Worked

-Joseph Weizenbaum’s **ELIZA** at MIT parsed user input against a list of **regular-expression–like patterns** and triggered canned responses.
-The most famous script, *DOCTOR*, imitated Rogerian psychotherapy. ([web.njit.edu][5])
+Joseph Weizenbaum's **ELIZA** at MIT parsed user input against a list of **regular-expression–like patterns** and triggered canned responses.
+The most famous script, *DOCTOR*, imitated Rogerian psychotherapy.[^5]

 ```python
 # Mini-ELIZA in Python